sgibson91/sgibson91.github.io/_posts/blog/2019-10-17-diving-into-leadership.md

 By the end of the sprint, we don't quite have a working button deployment, but we do have:

 - a set of streamlined scripts for auto-deployment based on the contents of a JSON file,
-- an ARM template and Dockerfile that will provide the backend to the blue button after some further debugging,
+- an ARM template and Dockerfile that will provide the back-end to the blue button after some further debugging,
 - a plan to move the project forwards after the sprint.

 So what did I learn from those three days?